esa/nanosat-mo-framework/docs/source/simulator/configure.rst

 =========================
 Configuring the simulator
 =========================

+.. contents:: Table of contents
+    :local:

 Configuring the simulator is pretty easy and can greatly improve your experience.

-.. contents:: Table of contents

 General configuration options
 -----------------------------
 - Start the processing of internal models